 And who can blame them?

 In The Definitive Guide to Starting a T-Shirt Business, Molly shares how to determine profitability when creating your own product.
 The cost of production plus shipping costs has to be considered, along with finding the right price point in your niche.
-Yet, the need for physical products will only grow as consumers now shop from a computers, tablets and smartphones.
+Yet, the need for physical products will only grow as consumers now shop from computers, tablets, and smartphones.

-With eCommerce, there are no limitations on what you can sell.
+With Ecommerce, there are no limitations on what you can sell.
 Online coaching services are a great online possibility, especially in the fitness, nutrition and business industries.
 These generally include some type of personal consultation along with videos, guides, or an online course.

 Knocked Up Fitness is an online fitness site for pregnant women, and offers group calls, videos, menus and exclusive access to a private Facebook group.
 This is a great niche opportunity for like-minded women to connect with others who are facing the same fitness challenges during pregnancy.

-How to Start an eCommerce Store: Check Out the Competition
+How to Start an Ecommerce Store: Check Out the Competition

 Competition shouldn’t scare you.
 But you should know everything about the market you’re trying to jump into.
 That’s tough to do online, as there are a million factors that may go into why one business sells more than another.
 Maybe it’s price, brand power, or they have a larger marketing budget.
-Maybe they already have 10,000 email subscribers and thousands more on Facebook, Instagram and Twitter.
+Maybe they already have 10,000 email subscribers and thousands more on Facebook, Instagram, and Twitter.
 Yet, it’s crucial to know if there’s a niche in the market you can crack and you can’t do that until you know what type of competition you’ll be facing.

 - Their prices

-- Upsell or cross sale offers
+- Upsell or cross-sale offers

 - Social media engagement (different than the number of followers)